kathuriaas/kathuriaas.github.io/index.md

 - Now, login to Google Cloud Console link [here](https://console.cloud.google.com/).
 - On left top corner of page, look for menu and search for VM Instances.
 - Click `Create Instance`.
-- Provde details and choose options, as per need.
+- Provide details and choose options, as per need.
 - Click `create`.
-- You are now ready with you machine.
+- You are now ready with your machine.
 - Now, connect to your VM instance using instructions [here](https://cloud.google.com/compute/docs/instances/connecting-to-instance).

 ### AWS EC2